7 Reasons Why Humans & Cats Are A Match Made In Heaven

 First, you’re interacting positively with an animal.
 Second, you’re moving in a steady, rhythmic way as your hand strokes kitty’s fur — hmmm, relaxing.
 Third, you’re devoting at least partial attention to this calming activity.

-To return the favor and make your kitty feel great when you pet them, concentrate on the areas behind their ears and eyes, as well as around their cheeks and chin.
+To return the favour and make your kitty feel great when you pet them, concentrate on the areas behind their ears and eyes, as well as around their cheeks and chin.

 5. They help you release the love hormone

-Research has proven that petting a cat causes a release of the “love hormone” in humans.
+Research has proven that stroking a cat causes a release of the “love hormone” in humans.